city

 Doing so can help you further your career.
 Don't miss out on connecting with your peers and growing your network.

-Provide Client Testimonials and Case Studies
+— Provide Client Testimonials and Case Studies

 Testimonials are an essential element of your LinkedIn lawyer profile.
 Request feedback from clients who have benefited from your services.
 These testimonials can be transformed into case studies with your client's approval.

 Testimonials are powerful and effective for standing out in competitive practice areas.
-Not only do they provide substance and social proof to potential clients, but they also make past clients feel good about their decision to work with you.
+Not only do they provide substance and social proof to new clients, but they also make past clients feel good about their decision to work with you.

-Use the Featured Section
+— Use the Featured Section

 Featured section